Doof (musician)

 In 2001, he teamed up with friends Celli Firmi (Earthling/Soundaholix) and Mexican DJ and promoter Xavier Fux (Zulu Lounge) to collaborate on the psy-house project Vatos Locos.
 The first Vatos Locos album (Welcome to the Barrio) was released later that year by Sony Music.
 The second album, Attack and Release, went out in 2004 with Dragonfly Records.
 It was around this time that Doof began to grow disillusioned with the commercial and musical direction that the psy-trance scene was taking, and started to explore other avenues of musical expression.
 He is also one half of downtempo electronica project Third Ear Audio with Celli Firmi, and as a singer/songwriter is recording acoustic songs as Nick Barber.
 In 2008, he released an acoustic album called Clear Blue Sky under his own name.
 This was followed by a second album of songs called Seeds.

+In 2010 he produced a psy-dub album "Love Dub So" released by Dubmission Records.

 In April 2015, Let's Turn On was re-released by DAT Records in a remastered and expanded double CD version, featuring vintage alternate mixes of all the original tracks.
 One reviewer nominated it "the greatest Goa trance album of all time".

 In early 2015, he started work as composer for the soundtrack of Bruce Parry's forthcoming documentary Quest.
 The film was eventually released under the title Tawai, A Voice from the Forest in September 2017.
 The original soundtrack album with music by Barber was also released at the same time.